Everything Is Wrong (song)

 "Everything Is Wrong" is a song by American rock band Interpol.
 It was released as the third single from their fifth studio album, El Pintor (2014), on April 18, 2015.
-The single was released on Record Store Day as a limited edition vinyl 7".
+The single was released on Record Store Day as a limited-edition vinyl 7-inch.
 A music video for the song was released on January 22, 2015.
 A remix of the song was later made by Bosnian DJ Solomun, which was released in April 2016.
 "Everything Is Wrong" peaked at No. 35 on the Billboard Alternative Songs chart and appeared on the soundtrack for MLB 15: The Show.

 Music video

 The official music video for "Everything Is Wrong" was released on January 22, 2015.
 It was co-directed by Carlos Puga and Interpol frontman Paul Banks.
 The video is centered on band members Banks, Daniel Kessler and Sam Fogarino as they walk throughout New York City on their way to a concert they will be playing at.
 While it shows Kessler and Fogarino acting nice towards other people, Banks is depicted as a more rude person who bothers others.
 Tom Breihan of Stereogum labeled Banks as "basically a Jeremy Renner character" in the video.